The Saskatchewan Liquor and Gaming Authority provides guidance and support to various social responsibility initiatives.

 Using Fake ID Today?

 SLGA partnered with SGI to implement a campaign to make people who purchase liquor or patronize a permitted premises aware that it is a criminal offence to alter a driver's licence or identification card in any way.
-The campaign is a responsible use initiative meant to reduce the availability of alcohol to minors in the province's liquor stores, franchises and hospitality industry.
+The campaign is a responsible use initiative meant to reduce the availability of alcohol to minors in the province's liquor stores, private retailers and hospitality industry.

 The consequences of using fraudulent ID or loaning ID for fraudulent purposes include having a driver's licence suspended for at least three months, a fine of up to $1,000, a possible fraud conviction under the Criminal Code that could affect employment, education and chances of travelling outside Canada and getting other people fined, fired or even put out of business.